csmberkeley/csm-61a/README.md

 # csm-61a

 The central repository for CSM 61A worksheets.

+There are three kinds of documents produced by this repository
+- Worksheets, which contain questions.
+- Solutions, which contain questions and answers.
+- Metas, which contains questions, answers, and information to help mentors teach the worksheet.

+## Repository organization
-The repository is split up into two subsections. `src` contains the current set of worksheet templates, which draw their questions from the pool of `topics`.
+The repository is split up into two sections. `src` contains each semester's set of worksheet templates, which draw their questions from the pool of `topics`. `topics` is divided into topical subdirectories, each of which is further divided into subfolders based on difficulty.

-The style is provided by `commonheader.sty`.
+Worksheet styling is provided by `commonheader.sty`.

 ## Getting Started
 Clone this repository to your local machine.
 You will need to have LaTeX installed; some popular distributions include [TeXworks](https://tug.org/texworks/#Getting_TeXworks) and [MiKTeX](https://miktex.org/).
 For our workflow to function properly, `latex2pdf.exe` must be in your machine's `PATH` variable, which should hopefully be handled automatically on installation.